Arrowsmith Community Recreation Fall Highlights

 The continued support of RDN youth grant funding for the facility rental, gives community youth an opportunity to be active, playing basketball every Tuesday and Thursday in a safe and supportive atmosphere.
 Although the Youth Ages 11-15 program was small in numbers, most weeks the program still welcomed 7-10 participants.
 The Youth Ages 16+ was anything but small, with one week having attendance as high as 40 players.
 Experienced facilitator, Michael Briones, took it all in stride and organized the evening into a round robin tournament.
 The players are keen to return in February, and ACRA is hopeful to be able to find facilitators for the floor hockey and volleyball programs.

 Sole Sisters Walking Program

-The Recreation Coordinators are responsible for the ACRA website and Facebook, promotion and registration for programs.
+The Recreation Coordinators are responsible for maintaining the ACRA website and Facebook page as well as promotion and registration for programs.
 They receive and reply to phone calls and emails regularly and manage all of the registration for programs independently.

 ACRA would like to thank the RDN for grant funding for 2018 Youth Drop-in program facility rental.

 ACRA continues to lend equipment and instruments to not-for-profit groups in Arrowsmith.
 At this time, marimbas are being borrowed by the youth marimba group, Zazu, for their weekly practices.
 Additionally, guitars are being borrowed by the BSS and KSS Musical Mentors program.
 The Musical Mentors program is a volunteer-led program in which high school students offer free singing, guitar and other musical instrument lessons to children who would not otherwise have the opportunity to participate.
 Traffic safety equipment was borrowed by the Coombs Fairgrounds, Coombs-Hilliers Volunteer Fire Department and Silver Spurs Riding Club.